| Question Type | Drop-Down (Cloze) - NGN Format |

 Example NCLEX Drop‑Down Question (Text Version)

-A post‑op patient reports sudden shortness of breath.
+Scenario: A post‑op patient reports sudden shortness of breath.
 The nurse should FIRST:

-- ✔ (Select from drop‑down) Elevate the head of the bed.
+✔ [Select from drop-down] Elevate the head of the bed.

-- ✔ Apply oxygen.
+✔ [Select from drop-down] Apply oxygen.

-- ✔ Notify the provider.
+✔ [Select from drop-down] Notify the provider.

 Why this works: ABCs make airway priority.
+Elevating HOB is first, then oxygen, then notification.

 Final Thoughts